-- Proof of a Baccalaureate degree of Education from an accredited university or college with a minimum undergraduate cumulative GPA of 2.5 for conditional admission. - Proof from ETS showing passing scores on both parts of PRAXIS II (Curriculum and Instruction and also the PLT) - Proof that the candidate holds a current class 'A' Educator's License or is seeking renewal of the license through attaining college credit hours as deemed necessary by the Mississippi State Department of Education (Copy of class 'A' Educator's License) - Complete an acceptable writing sample and interview process with departmental faculty
+Proof of a Baccalaureate degree of Education from an accredited university or college with a

+- minimum undergraduate cumulative GPA of 2.5 for conditional admission. - Proof from ETS showing passing scores on both parts of PRAXIS II (Curriculum and Instruction and also the PLT) Any candidate scoring below 157 on the PRAXIS II Reading Specialist (5301) is required to complete EDCI 565 the following semester.
+The PRAXIS Reading Specialist Exam must be passed before the degree may be conferred. - Proof that the candidate holds a current class 'A' Educator's License or is seeking renewal of the license through attaining college credit hours as deemed necessary by the Mississippi State Department of Education (Copy of class 'A' Educator's License) - Complete an acceptable writing sample and interview process with departmental faculty